nellore/docs.rail.bio/docs/dbgap.md

 ## Securely analyze dbGaP-protected data in the cloud

 The [National Institutes of Health (NIH)](http://www.nih.gov) maintains security [requirements](https://gds.nih.gov/) and [recommmendations](http://www.ncbi.nlm.nih.gov/projects/gap/pdf/dbgap_2b_security_procedures.pdf) for analyzing controlled-access genomic data, including [dbGaP](http://www.ncbi.nlm.nih.gov/gap)-protected data.
-With some additional setup, Rail-RNA can analyze dbGaP-protected RNA-seq data on Amazon Elastic MapReduce in a way that complies with these policies.
-[Amazon Web Services](http://aws.amazon.com/) (AWS) has also released complementary documents on securing its resources, including [security best practices](https://aws.amazon.com/whitepapers/aws-security-best-practices/) and the whitepaper [Architecting for Genomic Data Security and Compliance in the Cloud](https://d0.awsstatic.com/whitepapers/compliance/AWS_dBGaP_Genomics_on_AWS_Best_Practices.pdf).
+With some setup beyond installation, Rail-RNA can analyze dbGaP-protected RNA-seq data on Amazon Elastic MapReduce in a way that complies with these policies.
+[Amazon Web Services](http://aws.amazon.com/) (AWS) has also released complementary documents on securing its resources, including some [security best practices](https://aws.amazon.com/whitepapers/aws-security-best-practices/) and the whitepaper [Architecting for Genomic Data Security and Compliance in the Cloud](https://d0.awsstatic.com/whitepapers/compliance/AWS_dBGaP_Genomics_on_AWS_Best_Practices.pdf).

-Rail-RNA ensures encryption of all data it handles at rest on the Elastic MapReduce cluster and on S3 as well as in transit between the two.
-Rail-RNA also ensures that the Elastic MapReduce cluster is sufficiently isolated from the internet by launching all job flows into a Virtual Private Cloud augmented by several security features.
+Rail-RNA ensures encryption of all data it handles at rest---on the Elastic MapReduce cluster and on S3---as well as in transit.
+Rail-RNA also ensures that the Elastic MapReduce cluster is sufficiently isolated from the internet by launching all job flows into a [Virtual Private Cloud](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html) (VPC) augmented by several security features.
 (See [this section](dbgap.md#cloudform) for more information.)
-The steps below set a new [AWS IAM](https://aws.amazon.com/iam/) user up for analyzing dbGaP-protected data.
-Both user and AWS site administrator should be available, and ideally, they are physically together to minimize passing of credentials.
-(For many investigators, they will be the same person.)
+The steps below create a new [AWS IAM](https://aws.amazon.com/iam/) account especially for analyzing dbGaP-protected data.
+To perform these steps, both user and AWS site administrator should be available.
+(For many investigators, user and administrator will be the same person.)
+It is recommended that they are physically together to minimize passing of credentials.
 The user should already have Rail-RNA [installed](installation.md) on their local machine, including the [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/).
+The user should also have [requested access](https://dbgap.ncbi.nlm.nih.gov/aa/dbgap_request_process.pdf) to some dbGaP-protected sample on the [Sequence Read Archive](http://www.ncbi.nlm.nih.gov/sra) (SRA) and received a key file with an `ngq` extension.

+Analysis of data on [CGHub](https://cghub.ucsc.edu/) is currently unsupported, but we hope to add support in the near future.

 ### Set up an administrator account (administrator)